Change management bottom up or top down

 If leadership does not get culture, if leadership does not realize culture is more powerful than they, themselves, are, if leadership thinks their winning smile and advanced degrees are enough to influence change, then, sadly, yes – change will fail.

-In the assessment stage, I generally lead with John Kotter’s 8 Step Process for change:
+In the assessment stage, I generally lead with John Kotter’s, 8-Step Process for Leading Change:

 Step 1: Create Urgency